parthyadav3105/csfreshers/README.md

 * Machine Learning, Deep Learning
 * Blockchain
 * Serverless
-* Augmented reality(AR) and virtual reality(VR)
+* Extended Reality- XR {Augmented reality(AR), Mixed Reality(MR) Virtual Reality(VR)}
 * Multi-access Edge Computing(MEC)
 * Quantum Computing
 * SDN,
 * NVF, VNF
 * IoT

 Computer Science is huge and you cannot master everything.
 You need to choose a domain of your interest.
 The above was a list of various new fields that this decade saw.
-There are other domains like cybersecurity also that you should consider.
+There are other domains like cybersecurity, game dev, graphic designing(3d, logo, poster, UI, etc) also that are quite old but you should consider as they do have high pay.

 Choose a domain that interests you a lot.
 If you are confused then try to understand them more and see what should be best for you.
 Take your time as much as you want.